li-zhijian/CSC469/a2/report.md

 time:

 * $2P$ heaps to reduce lock contention from multiple threads.
-* Better hashing function in lieu of modulo that takes the processor ID into account and assigns a heap accordingly.
+* Better hashing function in lieu of modulo that takes the processor id into account and assigns a heap accordingly.

 Performance